 7. It’s too long (or maybe too short!)

 The trick is figuring out what is "just right" for your signature, not too much and not too little.
 Some companies tend to be on the brief side with barely a name and a phone number showing.
 Others glob every available piece of information, social media icon, include all seven of their partner icons, and the kitchen sink for good measure.
 It is overwhelming to the viewer and hard to distinguish what is really important…and, honestly, kind of obnoxious at the bottom of every email.

 Include what is helpful and valuable and nothing more.
+Keep your email signature to 3-4 lines.
 This is not your website, it is merely an introduction.

 8. It’s boring

 Yes your signature should be practical, but it should still be interesting to look at.
 Do something to make it stand out a little bit!
 A pop of color, a banner about your new product, some stylish icons, or a well chosen photo helps to liven it up and draw attention to it.
 If your signature looks interesting it is much more likely that the viewer may want to interact with it, like checking out your website to learn more about your company.

 Treat your signature more like an important marketing piece than an annoying necessity.
 Design it, get feedback on it, and tweak it before sending it out to the company.
 It will be worth your time!

 Like a business card, part of the purpose of an email signature is to build the sender’s credibility along with your company.
 At the very least it should include a job title, but consider what else might build credibility with your audience.
 Number of years at the company?
 Number of clients served?
 Is there an award that the company or individual has earned that could be mentioned (or shown)?

 Just displaying your logo next to an employee’s name transfers your company’s credibility to the individual and allows them to be an ambassador of your company to their contact list.